Battle in Seattle: Filming

 While some activists, such as David Solnit and Rice Baker Yeboah, who appeared in the This Is What Democracy Looks Like documentary, were wary of a film being made about the events from the perspective of the perceived mainstream media, other activists who participated in the protests assisted during filming by providing details for accuracy.

-Benjamin's character had a line of dialogue in that was excised from the film's final cut.
+Benjamin's character had a line of dialogue that was excised from the film's final cut.
 In the scene, Django, dressed up in a turtle outfit during the protests, says "The police, if they see a black guy, they’re going to arrest him.
 They see a turtle, and they’re not going to do anything like that."

 Nine minutes of footage from the actual protests were edited into the film.

 Principal photography began on October 23, 2006.
 Filming was done in Vancouver, British Columbia, with locations including the Point Grey Campus of University of British Columbia, Granville Square, the foot of Vancouver Public Library, Fraser Street between 41st and 49th Avenues, the corner of Hastings and Hornby, and the corner of Hastings and Howe (corner of Hastings and Howe Leone and L2).
 Some filming was also done on location in Seattle.

+Release

+The film premiered at the 2007 Toronto International Film Festival in September 2007 and was the opening film at the 2008 Seattle International Film Festival.
+It also screened at the South by Southwest Film Festival, Vancouver International Film Festival, Cleveland International Film Festival, and Florida Film Festival.
+The film was acquired for distribution by ThinkFilm, but as the company underwent financial problems, the rights were ultimately given to Redwood Palms Pictures, who released the film on September 19, 2008.